| Application deadline is March 1, 2021

 I-Zone provides a special exhibit area for technology prototypes, proofs of concept, and new products that have been on the market no more than six months prior to Display Week.
-Selected I-Zone participants will exhibit for the five days of the Display Week 2020 virtual event free of charge on a dedicated area of the show floor at the premier display exhibition in North America.
-I-Zone provides space for not-yet-commercialized prototypes and proofs of concept for three days free of charge on a dedicated area of the show floor at the premier display exhibition in North America.
+Selected I-Zone participants will exhibit for the five days of the Display Week 2020 virtual event free of charge.
+I-Zone provides space for not-yet-commercialized prototypes and proofs of concept at the premier display exhibition in North America.
 If you represent a small company, startup, university, government lab, or independent research labs and have cutting-edge display-related technology to demonstrate, the I-Zone committee wants to see your proposal.